Links on Android Authority may earn us a commission. Learn more.

-SteelSeries is another popular brand in the industry, and they make some of the best gaming keyboards around.
-They aren’t exactly cheap but have some options that fall under the $100 threshold.
+SteelSeries is another famous brand in the industry, and they make some of the best gaming keyboards around.
+They aren’t exactly cheap but have some options under the $100 threshold.

-Alienware has become a staple brand in the PC gaming industry, but it’s by no means synonymous with affordability.
-In fact, Alienware products are known for being expensive, but many gamers love their aesthetics and quality.
+Dell’s Alienware brand has become a staple brand in the PC gaming industry, but it’s by no means synonymous with affordability.
+Alienware products are known for being expensive, but many gamers love their aesthetics and quality.
 We’re glad to inform you there is a keyboard under our $100 threshold, and it’s the Alienware AW310K.

-It doesn’t look as flashy as other Alienware keyboards, but it is still one of the best budget gaming keyboards around.
-The full mechanical keyboard features Cherry MX Red switches, which are known for being fast and smooth.
+It doesn’t look as flashy as other Alienware keyboards, but it is still one of the best budget gaming keyboards.
+The full mechanical keyboard features Cherry MX Red switches, known for being fast and smooth.
 RGB backlighting is fully customizable per key.
 It also has an aluminum construction that makes it very sturdy and solid.

 Corsair K60 Pro SE